14. (tie) Illinois

 Though next-door New Hampshire has stuck with the federal minimum wage of $7.25 an hour, Vermont has been lifting its rate to keep up with the cost of living.

 Low-paid workers in the Green Mountain State got a 79-cent increase for 2021, up from the previous minimum wage of $10.96 an hour.
 A bill passed by the Vermont Legislature in 2020 increases the minimum wage by a combined $1.59 over two years, reaching $12.55 in 2022.

-This year's adjustment also impacts tipped employees, who will see base wages upped from $5.48 an hour to $5.88 an hour.
+This year's adjustment also impacted tipped employees, who saw base wages upped from $5.48 an hour to $5.88 an hour.

 A state study found Vermont's minimum wage isn't enough to live on.
 For a working couple to get by in the state, each partner needs to earn at least $13.34 per hour, the Vermont Legislative Joint Fiscal Office reported.

 When money's tight, passing on luxuries isn't enough; you need to save money on essentials, too.
 You might use this cash-back app to save on groceries just by taking a photo of your receipt.